Skip to main content

 • help identify and address issues.

-It is important the governing body* puts in place processes* to check the organisation’s strategies for delivering tailored care and services meet each older person’s needs, goals and preferences*.
+It is important the governing body puts in place processes to check the organisation’s strategies for delivering tailored aged care services meet each older person’s needs, goals and preferences.
 This includes monitoring the organisation’s performance, such as by reviewing reports on:

-• how they’re delivering care and services
+• how they’re delivering aged care services

-• how they’re managing complaints*, feedback* and incidents* (Outcomes 2.5 and 2.6)
+• how they’re managing complaints, feedback and incidents (Outcomes 2.5, 2.6a and 2.6b)

 • the quality of care and services workers are delivering.
 For example, through quality assurance or system reviews (Outcome 2.8).